mikeal/block-box/README.md

   * This is exciting because, when these are stored in a remote location, the client can produce Range() requests into the remote without an expensive round-trip for the HEADER.
+* Some are designed to implement block storage.
+* Some are designed to implement **hash addresses indexes** (pointers from one hash address to another).

 ## BLOCK

 Each individual BLOCK is encoded in two sections.
 The first section